artkalev/lifeSim/readme.md

 The game of life follows classic rules with one exeption.
 Alive cells also die of old age.
 This removes static looking patterns after a few frames to clean up the space.

 There are some predefined patterns that are scattered into the game world at fixed interval.
-These are interesting mover patterns that will certainly collide with some other patterns creating chaos.
+These are interesting mover patterns that will collide with some other patterns creating chaos.

 ## interactivity
-Holding down left mouse button adds life patterns at the cursor position in the game world.
+Life patterns can be "painted" both with mouse on pc or finger on mobile devices.